Slender Bush Clover

 Cultivation: The preference is full or partial sun, and mesic to dry conditions.
 This plant grows readily in soil that is loamy, rocky, or sandy.
 It has excellent drought resistance.
 It's easy to start plants from seeds or transplants, and foliar disease is rarely troublesome.
 Soil with below average pH is tolerated, if not actually preferred.
 Sometimes this plant has trouble competing against taller, more aggressive plants in fertile soil.

-Range & Habitat: Slender Bush Clover is occasional in the southwestern half of Illinois, but uncommon or absent elsewhere (see Distribution Map).
+Range & Habitat: The native Slender Bush Clover is occasional in the southwestern section of Illinois, but it is uncommon or absent elsewhere (see Distribution Map).
 Habitats include drier areas of black soil and sandy prairies, hill prairies, rocky upland forests and sandy forests, savannas and sandy savannas, scrubby barrens with poor soil, limestone glades, bluffs, and banks along lakes.
 The woodland areas where this plant occurs are often dominated by oak trees.

 Faunal Associations: The flowers are visited by long-tongued bees, short-tongued bees, flies, small butterflies, and skippers.
 These insects seek nectar, although the bees also collect pollen.
 Among these visitors, bees are probably the most effective pollinators of the flowers.
 The caterpillars of some species of skippers feed on the foliage, including Thorybes bathyllus (Southern Cloudywing), Thorybes pylades (Northern Cloudywing), and Achalarus lyciades (Hoary Edge).
 The seeds are eaten by some upland gamebirds, particularly the Bobwhite, and occasionally the Wild Turkey.
 Mammalian herbivores of all kinds readily feed on Slender Bush Clover, including deer, rabbits, groundhogs, and livestock.
 An overpopulation of these animals can make the establishment of this plant difficult in some areas.